 At the Royal Veterinary College, our Diagnostic Services are provided by specialist pathologists, residents and technicians based at our Diagnostic Laboratories at the Hawkshead campus.

 We offer a wide range of routine and specialist diagnostic services including:

-- Anatomic pathology (including biopsy and post mortem examination
+- Anatomic pathology post mortem examinations

 - Farm Animal Pathology and Diagnostics services (FAPD)

-- Full Service Menu and Price List (PDF)
+- Full Service Menu and Price List (pdf)

 Our service can be tailored to your needs, enabling the creation of individual profiles for your use at any time, keeping costs to a minimum.

 We offer a same day service for routine in-house tests on samples received before 1.30 pm, under normal working conditions (this includes haematology, biochemistry and cytology).
 We pride ourselves on achieving the following goals:

 - To ensure the high standard of our work with internal and external quality control and assessments